6 Bossa Nova Chord Progressions You Need to Know!

 3. Garota De Ipanema (Girl From Ipanema)

-Perhaps the most famous of the Bossa Nova chord progressions on this list is Girl From Ipanema.
+Perhaps the most famous Bossa Nova chord progression on this list is Girl From Ipanema.
 This iconic jazz standard makes use of two important jazz harmony devices:

 1. the Dominant II